mdshohidulislam1486/next-level-assignment-2/README.md

 - First clone the repository to your local computer
 - We assume you have VS code and node installed in your computer
-- Simply run the below two commands on your terminal
+- After opening the folder on vs code simply run the below two commands on your terminal

 \*\* npm i bcrypt cors dotenv express mongoose zod